 Start by seeing your family doctor or a general practitioner if you have signs or symptoms that worry you.
 If your doctor suspects you may have kidney cancer, you may be referred to a doctor who specializes in urinary tract diseases and conditions (urologist) or to a doctor who treats cancer (oncologist).

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be prepared.
 Here's some information to help you get ready and what to expect from your doctor.

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For kidney cancer, some basic questions to ask your doctor include:

-In addition to the questions that you've prepared, don't hesitate to ask questions at any time that you don't understand something.
+In addition to the questions that you've prepared, don't hesitate to ask additional questions that may occur to you during your appointment.

 Tests and diagnosis